ChenJiangong337/movie_review/README.md

 Based on python 3.6.5, scrapy 1.5.1

 To crawl data from douban.com and save it:
-Execute the order in the same path as those codes:
+Execute the order in the path 'tutorial':
 `scrapy crawl review -o XXX.csv(any filename you'd like)`

 To use the classifier: